aakashlpin/kha-ching/README.md

 for e.g. If you regularly trade `150` quantity of Nifty Options, you'd enter `2` lots here.
 #### `NEXT_PUBLIC_DEFAULT_SKEW_PERCENT`

 Default skew that you're okay with when selling straddles.
 Anywhere between 5-15 is a good value.
-YMMV.
 The value here only serves as a default and can be changed before setting up daily trades.

 #### `NEXT_PUBLIC_DEFAULT_SQUARE_OFF_TIME`